Green Ink Book club

 Welcome to Green Ink, a place where words become powerful agents of change.
 Our community is bound by a shared passion for environmental sustainability, social justice, and creative expression.
 Through our monthly gatherings, we explore literature that sparks conversations on climate action, ecopsychology, systems change and social justice.

-How Green Ink Book Club Works
+How THE Green Ink Book Club Works

 We read one book over three months, meeting on the third Monday of each month to discuss a new section.
 This format keeps the reading manageable and creates space for deeper conversations.
 When we finish the book, we host a special Q&A session with the author (if possible!) to dive even further into their insights!